JoseVillalta/JoseVillalta.github.io/content/posts/best-podcasts.md

 #### Developer Tea by Jonathan Cutrell
 [link](https://developertea.com/)

 I just found out about this podcast about a month ago by searching for "best podcast for developers" I really like it! the author discusses the psychological aspect of coding.
 He gives useful advice about thinking through common situations.
 The backlog Psychology series is on point.
-I also enjoyed his post about [estimation](https://spec.fm/podcasts/developer-tea/610dfa84) and why we always get it wrong.
+I also enjoyed his post about [estimation](https://spec.fm/podcasts/developer-tea/610dfa84) and why we always get it wrong. [link to blog post](https://www.jonathancutrell.com/blog/2014-08-27-why-developers-underestimate-one-reason-that-will-change-the-way-you-see-projects-forever)

 ### Co-recursive by Adam Gordon Bell
 [link](https://corecursive.com/about)